L-Blondy/lb-lazy-images/README.md

 ```

 ### Load with IntersectionObserver:
+Basic usage
 ```
-//Basic usage

 LazyLoader.loadWithIO('.selector')
 ```
+Customize the Observer, (the following are the defaults)
 ```
-//customize the Observer, (the following are the defaults)

 const options= {
 	root: viewport,
 	rootMargin: '500px 500px 500px 500px',